jabedek/ZONIFERO-praktyki-sh-2019-Remake/README.md

-### Project started at the internship and remade afterwards.
+## Project started at the internship and remade (& completed) afterwards.
 Should work nicely in mobile version (320px-700px) and desktop version (701px-1366px).
 No JavaScript.

 # Webpack Frontend Starterkit